Phoenixravier/aliceravier.github.io/index.md

-# Scala-Mungo tutorial
+# Papaya tutorial

 ## Introduction
-Scala-Mungo is a tool which lets you add a protocol/typestate definition to your classes.
+Papaya is a tool which lets you add a protocol/typestate definition to your classes.
-In this tutorial you will learn how to install Scala-Mungo, create a protocol for a class see an example of a program using that class; there are also exercises to try at the end.
+In this tutorial you will learn how to install Papaya, create a protocol for a class see an example of a program using that class; there are also exercises to try at the end.

-## Installing Scala-Mungo
+## Installing Papaya
 ### Installing Scala
 If you already have Scala, you can move on.
 You can download Scala here with sbt: https://www.scala-lang.org/download/